 Enniscorthy Backyard Service Replacement

-Irish Water, in partnership with Wexford County Council, is replacing ageing backyard water mains and providing new service connections for customers in Pearse Road, Enniscorthy, County Wexford, to provide a more reliable water supply, improve water quality and reduce high levels of leakage.
+Irish Water, in partnership with Wexford County Council, is replacing ageing backyard water mains and providing new service connections for customers in Drumgoold Villas, Enniscorthy, Co.
+Wexford to provide a more reliable water supply, improve water quality and reduce high levels of leakage.

-In some older estates water connections, typically made of iron or lead, were installed to the rear of the property and are often referred to as backyard service connections.
+In some older estates water connections, typically made of iron or lead, were installed to the rear of the property, and are often referred to as backyard service connections.
 The pipework due to age and deteriorating condition are a significant source of leakage and reduced levels of service.
-Backyard services are usually shared, running through a number of neighbouring properties making it difficult to detect and repair leaks.
+Backyard services are usually shared, running through several neighbouring properties making it difficult to detect and repair leaks.
 Since all properties share a connection, leaks and bursts affect all properties usually resulting in low pressure.

-The works in Pearse Road, Enniscorthy Co.
-Wexford, involve the decommissioning of ageing back yard water mains and the delivery of 550 meters of new water mains constructed along the public road.
+The works in Drumgoold Villas, Enniscorthy involve the decommissioning of ageing back yard water mains and the delivery of over 190m of new water mains constructed along the public road.

 What are the benefits of the works?